mousebird-consulting-inc/WhirlyGlobe/tutorial/android/building-from-repository.md

 }
 ```

-This way you'll make sure the dependency will be found either in JCenter or in our own repository (inside Bintray too)
+This way you'll make sure the dependency will be found either in JCenter or in our own repository (inside Bintray too).